 The Company evaluates property and equipment and other long-lived assets for impairment in accordance with the guidance for accounting for the impairment or disposal of long-lived assets.
 For assets to be disposed of, the Company recognizes the asset to be sold at the lower of carrying value or fair value less costs of disposal.
 Fair value for assets to be disposed of is generally estimated based on comparable asset sales, solicited offers or a discounted cash flow model.
-For assets to be held and used, the Company reviews fixed assets for impairment whenever indicators of impairment exist.
+For assets to be held and used, the Company reviews fixed assets for impairment annually during the fourth quarter of each year or whenever indicators of impairment exist.
 If an indicator of impairment exists, we compare the estimated future cash flows of the asset, on an undiscounted basis, to the carrying value of the asset.
 If the undiscounted cash flows exceed the carrying value, no impairment is indicated.
 If the undiscounted cash flows do not exceed the carrying value, then an impairment is measured based on fair value compared to carrying value, with fair value typically based on a discounted cash flow model or market comparables, when available.
-For the years ended December 31, 2013, 2012 and 2011, there were no impairment charges.
+For the years ended December 31, 2015, 2014 and 2013, there were no impairment charges.